wullm/griddle/README.md

-This is Nyver, a PM code.
+This is Sedulus, a PM code.